Signal

 import { computed } from "kaioken"

-The computed signal will automatically track dependencies and update whenever the tracked signals change.
+The computed signal will automatically track dependencies (signals that were observed) and update whenever any of them change.

-We've snuck a quality-of-life feature in here - signals implement toString() and therefore are able to be used in strings.
+We've also snuck a quality-of-life feature in here - signals implement toString() so they can be used in strings!

 In Kaioken components, reading and writing signals is slightly nuanced but has the capability to provide unmatched performance.